 In the intervening decades since our founding in 1993, our niche passion has flourished into a full-blown industry, with product innovations and new leaders emerging on an almost-daily basis.
-Reusable period care now falls under the broader category of ‘FemTech’, a sector that is now attracting considerable interest from mainstream investors.
+But not all period products are made with the same level of care and attention.

 Why transparency in your period products matters to Aisle

 Aisle is a proud to be a B Corp.
 B Corps are a global group of for-profit companies dedicated to using business as a force for social good.
 To become certified as a B Corp, all of our social and environmental outputs and policies are rigorously evaluated, quantified and ranked.
 You can think of it as a proven ‘greenwashing-free’ indicator.
 Certified in 2012, Aisle was the first menstrual care company to become a B Corp and is the top-ranked B Corp in the period care category.

 In 2020, wanting to obtain even more specific data about our products’ impact from a climate change perspective, we undertook a Life Cycle Analysis (LCA) with GreenStory, a third-party verification agency who analyzed and quantified the environmental footprint of our cloth pads, liners and period underwear and compared them to disposables.
 This testing process made us the first period care company to conduct such a LCA and yielded detailed findings about just how ‘green’ our products actually are.

 Further to this, Aisle has been a certified Climate Smart business since 2009, a program that comprehensively measures our business operations’ climate ‘footprint’, so we’re not just looking at the impact of our products: we measure the climate impact of our commute, travel, and waste and look for ways to reduce our emissions.